Sabadell bid for TSB could be blocked by UK regulator - analysts

-LONDON Banco Sabadell's (SABE.MC) plans to buy TSB TSB.L could be scuppered by Britain's financial services regulator, analysts said on Friday.
+LONDON, March 13 Banco Sabadell's plans to buy TSB could be scuppered by Britain's financial services regulator, analysts said on Friday.

 TSB, Britain's seventh-biggest lender, said on Thursday it had received a takeover approach from Sabadell valuing the business at 1.7 billion pounds ($2.5 billion), which it would be willing to recommend to shareholders.